jabbring/eio-final-assignment/README.md

 - specifies a research question (in any field of economics, finance, or marketing),
 - identifies a paper with a dynamic structural model that is suitable for answering this question (include a link to this paper),
 - outlines a bare-bones version of this model, and
-- specifies the type of data that will be simulated to estimate this bare-bones model (these do not have to be the type of data used in the paper).
+- specifies the type of data that will be simulated to estimate it (these do not have to be the type of data used in the paper).

 Examples of such proposals: [teacher incentives](examples/proposalTeachers.pdf), [occupation choice](examples/proposalOccupation.pdf), and [female labor supply and childcare subsidies](examples/proposalChildcare.pdf).